cosmos/cosmos-sdk/docs/architecture/adr-045-check-delivertx-middlewares.md

 }
 ```

-Please note that because CheckTx handles separate logic related mempool priotization, its signature is different than DeliverTx and SimulateTx.
+Please note that because CheckTx handles separate logic related to mempool priotization, its signature is different than DeliverTx and SimulateTx.

 BaseApp holds a reference to a `tx.Handler`: